-Configuring WDS with TEW-639GR
+Configuring WDS with TEW-672GR

-Enable the option for WDS and input the MAC Address of the wireless device that also supports WDS in to the blank fields.
-You can add up to four additional devices in the spaces provided.
+Enable the option for WDS and select the Encryp Type for wireless security (Note: WDS supports wireless g/n modes.
+The use multiple Access Point will reduces the overall network throughput to 1⁄2 the TEW-672GR.
+For wireless security, WDS will only support WEP; however, you have the ability to use WPA as a non-standard configuration for securing WDS feature).
+Now, add the MAC Address of the wireless device that also supports WDS in to the blank fields.
+You can add up to three additional devices in the spaces provided.
 Click on apply at the bottom of the page, to apply your setting changes.